FIRST-Tech-Challenge/FtcRobotController/README.md

 click under "Repository template," and select "chsRobotix/TemplateRobotController."
 It is suggested to name it in the format of
 "{starting year}-{ending year}{season name}."

+# Updating repositories created with this template
+Open up the terminal and type `git remote add template https://github.com/chsRobotix/TemplateRobotController.git`.
+Then type `git pull template`.

-# Syncing with FTC's FtcRobotController
+# Updating with FTC's FtcRobotController
 Keep this fork up to date with FTC's official [FtcRobotController](https://github.com/FIRST-Tech-Challenge/FtcRobotController.git).
 To do that, go to the GitHub page for [this repository](https://github.com/chsRobotix/TemplateRobotController.git) and click on "Sync fork."
 Alternatively, you can type `git remote add-url upstream https://github.com/FIRST-Tech-Challenge/FtcRobotController.git ` into the terminal to save the FtcRobotController as
 "upstream."
 Then type `git pull upstream` to pull from the upstream.

 # Contents
 In [our team's code](./TeamCode/src/main/java/org/firstinspires/ftc/teamcode/), there is an [Autonomous](./TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Autonomous.java) and a [TeleOp](./TeamCode/src/main/java/org/firstinspires/ftc/teamcode/TeleOp.java).
 The directory also contains a submodule([CoyotesRobot](./TeamCode/src/main/java/org/firstinspires/ftc/teamcode/CoyotesRobot)), which allows for the template and library to be modified independently of each other.